payingattention/linkjs/README.md

 CartModule.someFunc() ==>[GET #inventory/sku/4003/price]==> InventoryModule.priceHandler()
 ````

-Configures modules into a URI structure, then provides path-based routing and request/response messaging
+LinkJS configures modules into a URI structure, then provides path-based routing and request/response messaging
 between them.
 In the browser, Link will intercept link clicks and form submits to hashed URIs, then route it as
 a message through the structure to compose a response which can be inserted into the DOM.
 Also, URIs which point
 to remote locations (any available http service) will automatically run as Ajax calls, allowing code to make calls